-Things like global warming, greenhouse gas, depletion of the ozone layer and chronic diseases resulting from emissions, have become issues for governments’ and organizations’ discourse.
+Things like global warming, the greenhouse gas, depletion of the ozone layer and chronic diseases resulting from emissions, have become issues for governments’ and organizations’ discourse.

-Chronic diseases account for 4 of every 5 deaths in the United States each year; while birth defects, cancer, asthma and other illnesses affect about 100 million Americans.
+Chronic diseases account for 4 of every 5 deaths in the United States each year; while birth defects, cancer, asthma, and other illnesses affect about 100 million Americans.

 A whopping estimated $325 billion is also said to be sunk into the care and treatment of chronic diseases annually.